deadlyvipers/dojo_rules/introduction.md

-Hi, this is Ned working on mastering GITHUB from code school
+Hi, this is Ned working on mastering GITHUB from code school.
+Favorite path=github